sultaniman/grow-counter-crdt/README.md

 we can be sure that eventually all view counts will be the same on all nodes.

 ## Prerequisites
-Project requires Docker, Pipenv to present in your development environment.
+Project requires Docker, [Pipenv](https://docs.pipenv.org), `docker-compose` to present in your development environment.

 ## How to run and stop?